 The view over the Lofoten Islands from Ryten.

 And finally, one last view…another spectacular beach while driving through the Lofoten Islands.

 Are you ready to start planning your trip to northern Norway?
-In the near future, I will be publishing more articles about our trip through Norway, including our full itinerary.
+Read next:

 Or, check out our road trip through southern Norway.
 Visit Oslo, Bergen, Stavanger, Geirangerfjord and hike to Trolltunga, Pulpit Rock, and Kjeragbolten.

 Did we inspire you?
 Comment below if you have any questions about visiting northern (or southern) Norway!

 - Italy: 20 Photos that will make you want to visit Venice, Italy

 - Slovenia: 8 Amazing Things to do in Lake Bled

 - Travel Advice: 101 Tips Learned after Traveling Around the World

 - Adventure: 50 Adventure to Have in Your Lifetime